-Issuer's identification and reporting obligations under any AEOI Law.
-The Issuer reserves the right to reject any application for Notes or to redeem Notes (i) if the prospective investor or Noteholder does not provide the required information, documents or certificates or (ii) if the Issuer (or its delegates) has reason to believe that the information, documents or certificates provided to the Issuer (or its delegates) are incomplete or incorrect and the Noteholder does not provide, to the satisfaction of the Issuer (or its delegates), sufficient information to cure the situation.
+Each Noteholder and prospective investor agrees to provide, upon request by the Issuer (or its delegates), any such information, documents and certificates as may be required for the purposes of the Issuer's identification and reporting obligations under any AEOI Law.
+The Issuer reserves the right to reject any application for EUR Notes or to redeem EUR Notes (i) if the prospective investor or Noteholder does not provide the required information, documents or certificates or (ii) if the Issuer (or its delegates) has reason to believe that the information, documents or certificates provided to the Issuer (or its delegates) are incomplete or incorrect and the Noteholder does not provide, to the satisfaction of the Issuer (or its delegates), sufficient information to cure the situation.
 Prospective investors and Noteholders should note that incomplete or inaccurate information may lead to multiple and/or incorrect reporting under the AEOI Laws.
 Neither the Issuer nor any other person accepts any liability for any consequences that may result from incomplete or inaccurate information provided to the Issuer (or its delegates).
 Any Noteholder failing to comply with the Issuer's information requests may be charged with any taxes and penalties imposed on the Issuer attributable to such Noteholder's failure to provide complete and accurate information.